 January 22 – 29, 2022

 Coming in March 2022, Spain’s gay ski week is back.
-Taking place in the north of Spain, Snow Queer Festival is the premier LGBT+ ski week in Europe and the first of its kind in Spain.
-And in 2022, it will be more inclusive and diverse than ever.
-Formally the 4-day event called Snow Gay Weekend, the festival has embraced a more diverse name and expanded to one full week of activities including skiing, wellness and relaxation, celebrations plus much, much more.
-From March 22-27, 2022, the event will change locations and will take place at the Panticosa Spa Resort.
+Taking place in the north of Spain, Mari Montaña is the premier LGBT+ ski week in Europe and one of two events in Spain.
+The original Snow Queer Festival will not take place in 2022, but all things look positive for Marin Montaña to go on.
+The 4-day event has a long weekend full of activities including skiing, wellness, drag shows, parties and relaxation, celebrations plus much, much more.
+From March 3-6, 2022, the event will take place at the Panticosa Spa Resort.
 The ski resort itself has more than 180km of slopes to explore.
-Though not as long-running as its gay ski week cousins in the Alps like European Gay Ski Week or Arosa Gay Ski Week, Snow Queer Festival is the only gay ski event in Spain with the first edition in 2014.
+Though not as long-running as its gay ski week cousins in the Alps like European Gay Ski Week or Arosa Gay Ski Week, Mari Montaña is the only gay ski event in Spain taking place in 2022.
 Plus the prices for the festival are a bargain compared to those you’ll find in France or Switzerland.